tibbe/haskell-style-guide/haskell-style.md

 Naming
 ------

-Use mixed-case when naming functions and camel-case when naming data types.
+Use CamelCase when naming functions and initial case when naming data types.

 For readability reasons, don't capitalize all letters when using an